JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

 }
 ```

-The `greetingList` property is declared with an [explicit backing field](https://kotlinlang.org/docs/properties.html#explicit-backing-fields)
-to make sure that it is read-only outside the class and mutable internally.

 ### Use the view model's flow

 In `sharedUI/src/commonMain/.../greetingkmp`, open the `App.kt` file
 and replace the previous implementation to use the newly implemented view model.

-When a new flow is created, the composition state will change and display a scrollable `Column` with greeting phrases
+As the flow emits new values, the composition updates to display the greeting phrases one by one:
-arranged vertically and separated by dividers:

 ```kotlin
 import androidx.lifecycle.compose.collectAsStateWithLifecycle